openfare/doc/src/concepts/lock.md

 For example, the `expiration` condition invalidates a plan at any time beyond the associated date value.

 Compulsory payment plan "0" from the example above stipulates three conditions.
 The plan is applicable to for-profit organizations which use the software before 2022-12-19 and which have more than 100 employees.
 Conditions are logic-AND chained together.

-#### Payments

-Shares are allocated by payee labels (`steve` and `john` in the example above).
-These labels refer to payees within the lock file's `payees` section.
-Shares determine the proportion of funds received by each payee.

 ### Payees